 “I went to the Del Rio freshman game on Friday afternoon.
 It was a home game for them, and they played College Park.
 We assume that College Park is going to be one of the strongest teams you’ll face, and they showed that against Del Rio.
 However, Del Rio had a very good game plan and the final score was 21 to 20.
 Del Rio lost because of a missed PAT.
 The Del Rio linemen are bigger than you guys.
 But I don’t think they’re as strong.
 They seem to be carrying more fat.
 But don’t get the idea that they’re going to be pushovers.
 Weight makes a difference, regardless whether it’s based on muscle bulk or fat bulk.
 They are going to be hard to move.

 “So, here’s the story about Del Rio’s game plan.
 They use the Power-I offense.
 Let me diagram their most often used running plays.”
 He drew three diagrams on the overhead.
 “They run two fullbacks in front of one tailback.
 It’s a ball control offense.
 They aren’t a passing team.
 That limits other options if their running attack is thwarted.
 They used the clock effectively against College Park.
-They would be successful against a team that doesn’t have a strong, physical defensive line, like College Park.
-You guys have a strong, physical defensive line, and their offensive like is mostly weight oriented so they won’t do well against you.
+They would be successful against a team that doesn’t have a strong, physical defensive line, like Campo.
+You guys have a strong, physical defensive line, and their offensive line is mostly weight oriented so they won’t do well against you.
 One thing you have to be careful about is your defense getting tired and letting Del Rio overpower you.”

 He continued by going into more detail about their playbook, which focused on five primary offensive plays with variations only on the center and sides.
 He also talked at length about their defense which, like their offensive line, used weight as their primary tool.
 Coach Kavanaugh handed out fact sheets for us to take home and study.